Case Studies · PAGE Building Group

 Two distinct companies.
 One blurred identity.

-The decision to create PAGE Healthcare Development was strategic and correct — isolating predevelopment services from preconstruction and the operational risk of construction.
-But without a digital presence that made that separation clear, the market couldn't distinguish one entity from the other.
+The decision to create PAGE Healthcare Development was strategic and correct.
+But without a digital presence that made the separation clear, the market couldn't distinguish one entity from the other.

 Identity Confusion